Date: June 22, 2021

 Barbara Swartzentruber - Executive Director, Our Food Future, Smart Cities Office, City of Guelph

-The panel will be followed by a Q&A.
+The panel was followed by a Q&A.

 Questions and Answers

 What is the link between CE and local labour markets?
 Given that universities and technology centres prepare future workers, do you think that the role of these institutions in the future of CE is well understood and utilised?

 Creating an academic structure that crosses boundaries and bridged disciplines is a key step in introducing new concepts and developing the collective knowledge that is essential for transitioning to a circular economy.
 Explore section one of the report to learn more about the roles of the universities and researchers in the transition, and section five that looks at how to educate people about the circular economy.